5.14 Non-Mendelian Inheritance

 Figure 5.14.2 ABO blood types per genotype.

 The majority of human genes are thought to have more than two normal versions, or alleles.
-Traits controlled by a single gene with more than two alleles are called .
+Traits controlled by a single gene with more than two alleles are called multiple allele traits.
 An example is ABO blood type.
 Your blood type refers to which of certain proteins called antigens are found on your red blood cells.
 There are three common alleles for this trait, which are represented by the letters A, B, and O.

 As shown in the table there are six possible ABO genotypes, because the three alleles, taken two at a time, result in six possible combinations.
 The A and B alleles are dominant to the O allele.
 As a result, both AA and AO genotypes have the same phenotype, with the A antigen in their blood (type A blood).
 Similarly, both BB and BO genotypes have the same phenotype, with the B antigen in their blood (type B blood).
 No antigen is associated with the O allele, so people with the OO genotype have no antigens for ABO blood type in their blood (type O blood).